 Hokkaido International Balloon Festival in Kamishihoro, Japan

-As part of our resources for visitors to Hokkaido, we present this guide to the Hokkaido International Balloon Festival, a unique event held in the summer in Kamishihoro, Hokkaido (near Obihiro).
+As part of our resources for visitors to Hokkaido, we present this guide to the Hokkaido International Balloon Festival, a unique event held in the summer in Kamishihoro, Hokkaido (about one hour north of Obihiro).

 International Balloon Festival in Hokkaido